FabioChiodini/ProjectSpawnSwarmtc/README.md

 - exec -l $SHELL
 - gcloud init

-You also need to set up an account, following are the high level steps:
+You also need to propely set up your GCE account, following are the high level steps:

 - Enable the Compute Engine API